omidi/DWT-toolbox/README.md

 ```

 ## Dependencies for the diLogo.py
-In order to run the diLogo script, it is required to have a version of Python 2.7.
+In order to run the diLogo script, it is required to have Python 2.7 already installed.
 In addition to that, the script uses
 `pyx` and `argparse` libraries.
 For installing these libraries, we use `pip` as it's demonstrated bellow:

 ```